typescript-course/typescript-from-scratch-workshop/lesson-09-tdd-discussion/LESSON.md

 With the folks at your table, discuss the following:

-- What do you like/dislike about TDD?
+- How has it been so far?
+What do you like/dislike about TDD?
 - How does it affect the way you think about approaching problems?

 ### Solution